edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

   This condition is useful for applying an action to a random set of requests.

   For example, if you set the maximum value to 2, then {{ PRODUCT }} will randomly apply 0, 1, and 2 to each request.
-If you configure this condition to match when the value equals `1`, then you can apply a set of actions to approximately a third of your requests.
+If you configure this condition to match when the value is greater than `1`, then you can apply a set of actions to approximately a third of your requests.

 </Callout>